multihack/multihack-cli/README.md

 # multihack-cli
-Browserless CLI for syncing a production server.
+Browserless CLI for syncing your local filesystem.

 **Coming soon...**